Lawyer for Fathers’ Rights

 Why is Establishing Paternity Important?

-If two parents are married at the time of their child’s birth, the law will automatically assume that the husband is the child’s legal father.
-But if the parents are unmarried, the father will need to go through a process known as “establishing paternity” to become the child’s legal father.
-Unmarried fathers will not be able to enforce their parental rights to child support, child custody, or parenting time until they have established paternity.
+However, if the parents are unmarried, the father will need to go through a legal process known as “establishing paternity” to become the child’s legal father.
+Until paternity is established, an unmarried father will not be able to enforce his parental rights in matters such as child support, custody, or parenting time.

 How Can You Establish Paternity in Southfield?